b2ns/dotfiles/JS_Sort/README.md

-# overwrite the default sort method of Array's prototype
+# Overwrite the default sort method of Array's prototype
-## usage:
+## Usage:
 1.insert this in html:

     <script src="sort.js"></script>